You can almost hear the revving engines, squealing tires, and the roar of the crowds in Thunder Rolls. Get ready to race!

 Everyone rolls the dice in their pool, and groups them by number.
 On your turn, you must place all of your dice of one value into the matching action space, ranked by the number of dice you have in that space.
 (If you’re adding dice to a space where you already had dice, this may adjust your ranking there.)
 Then, you may perform the action on that space.

 Here are the 6 action spaces:

-- Pit Stop – Flip your Team card to its active side.
-(An active team card may be flipped at any time to re-roll any number of your dice.)
+- Pit Stop – Flip your team tile to its active side.
+(An active team tile may be flipped at any time to re-roll any number of your dice.)